dhaven/davidhaven-blog/content/posts/protonmail-e2e-encryption/index.md

 *One reason an email provider wants access to your emails is to improve it’s products.
 For example if you book a flight and receive a confirmation email, Gmail will automatically suggest the creation of an event in your calendar by using the reservation information in your email.
-At the same time, email content helps Google build a accurate representation of who you are and uses this to better sell targeted ads.*
+At the same time, email content helps Google build an accurate representation of who you are and uses this to better sell targeted ads.*
 {{< /alert >}}

 Encryption is a useful tool for preventing unwanted parties from accessing data.